Adnyamathanha

-The Adnyamathanha (Pronounced: /ˈɑːdnjəmʌdənə/) are a contemporarily formed grouping of several distinct Aboriginal Australian peoples of the northern Flinders Ranges, South Australia.
+The Adnyamathanha (Pronounced: /ˈɑːdnjəmʌdənə/) are a contemporarily formed grouping of several traditionally distinct Aboriginal Australian peoples of the northern Flinders Ranges, South Australia.
 The ethnonym Adnyamathanha was an alternative name for the Wailpi but the contemporary grouping also includes the Guyani, Jadliaura, Pilatapa, and sometimes the Barngarla peoples.
 The origin of the name is in the words "adnya" ("rock") and "matha" ("group" or "group of people").
 Adnyamathanha is also used to refer to their traditional language, although Adnyamathanha people themselves call their language "yura ngarwala" (roughly translated as "our speech") and refer to themselves as "yura".

-There is a community of Adnyamathanha people at Nepabunna, just west of the Gammon Ranges, which was established as a mission station in 1931.
-The Adnyamathanha people have run Nantawarrina IPA, the first Indigenous Protected Area in Australia, since 1998.
-In 2009, the Adnyamathanha people were recognised by the Federal Court of Australia as having native title rights over about 41000 km2 running east from the edge of Lake Torrens, through the northern Flinders Ranges, approaching the South Australian border with New South Wales.
-It includes the Ikara–Flinders Ranges National Park.
-The Adnyamathanha Traditional Lands Association (ATLA) was formed to represent the interests of the Adnyamathanha people.

 Country

-There are different claims as to the traditional countries of the various Adnyamathanha peoples.
+There are conflicting claims as to the traditional countries of the various Adnyamathanha peoples.
 According to David Horton's map "Aboriginal Australia" (largely based on that of Norman Tindale), the Adnyamathanha lands lie on the west banks of Lake Frome and extend south and west over the northern Ikara–Flinders Ranges National Park and northwards over the Vulkathunha-Gammon Ranges National Park.
 One Adnyamathanha account describes their lands as "from the Northern Flinders south to Port Augusta and as far east as Broken Hill", while a 2025 article describes it as extending from Arkaroola in the north down to Mount Remarkable in the south.
 Norman Tindale estimated the ancestral country to cover approximately 3,000 mi2.

 On the northern edges of the Adnyamathanha tribal lands are the Diyari lands, on the western edges are the Kokatha lands.
 To the south are the Barngarla (also sometimes included in the Adnyamathanya group), Nukunu, and Ngadjuri.
 To the east are the Malyangapa.

+There is a community of various Adnyamathanha people at Nepabunna, just west of the Gammon Ranges, which was established as a mission station in 1931.
+The Adnyamathanha Traditional Lands Association (ATLA) was formed to represent the interests of the Adnyamathanha people.

+Nantawarrina IPA, the first Indigenous Protected Area in Australia, was established in 1998, and has been run by the Adnyamathanha people, with extensive work done by Indigenous rangers to restore the land and protect the native flora and fauna since then.

 On 30 March 2009, the Adnyamathanha people were recognised by the Federal Court of Australia as having native title rights over about 41000 km2 running east from the edge of Lake Torrens, through the northern Flinders Ranges, approaching the South Australian border with New South Wales.
 It includes the Ikara–Flinders Ranges National Park.

-Nantawarrina IPA, the first Indigenous Protected Area in Australia, was established in 1998, with extensive work done by Indigenous rangers to restore the land and protect the native flora and fauna since then.

 In 2016, Ikara–Flinders Ranges National Park was renamed from Flinders Ranges National Park in recognition of its Adnyamathanha heritage.
 The word ikara means "meeting place" in Adnyamathanha language, and refers in this instance to Wilpena Pound (situated within the park), a traditional meeting place of the Adnyamathanha people.